swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/instructor_development_committee.md

 The co-chairs of the Instructor Development Committee are responsible for:

 1. Scheduling monthly committee meetings.
-    - Meetings are the third Monday of every month and happen twice in one day with each co-chair hosting one to accommodate time zones.
+    - Meetings held monthly, twice in one day with each co-chair hosting one meeting to accommodate time zones.
 2. Working with fellow co-chair to plan and share the monthly meeting agenda in advance (i.e. 1 or 2 weeks ahead of time).
 3. Leading one of the monthly committee meetings (or delegate when absent).
 4. Delegating tasks that come up each month.